ouma-debug/Machine_learning_on_Artix-7/README.md

- This project was done by and me for a class project and we were inspired by (https://github.com/nhma20/FPGA_AI/blob/main/README.md).
+ This project was done by @1Salma and @ouma-debug for a class project and we were inspired by (https://github.com/nhma20/FPGA_AI/blob/main/README.md).
 It may look the sae but the material coception was diffrent because we used a diffrent FPGA board.

 # Machine_learning_on_Artix-7
 This project demonstrates the implementation of machine learning on a Field-Programmable Gate Array (FPGA).